What is the capital of Australia?

 Full Country Name | Commonwealth of Australia |

-Etymology- history of name | The name Australia derives from the Latin "australis" meaning "southern"; the Australian landmass was long referred to as "Terra Australis" or the Southern Land |
+Etymology- history of name | the name Australia derives from the Latin "australis" meaning "southern"; the Australian landmass was long referred to as "Terra Australis" or the Southern Land |

-Government Type | Parliamentary democracy (Federal Parliament) under a constitutional monarchy; a Commonwealth realm |
+Government Type | federal parliamentary democracy under a constitutional monarchy; a Commonwealth realm |

 Capital Name | Canberra |